-Amanda Daniels returns for her fifth season at Denison in 2018.
-In four years as the Big Red head coach, Daniels has guided Denison to four-straight NCAA Tournament appearances, two North Coast Athletic Conference championships and four NCAC Tournament titles.
+Amanda Daniels returns for her sixth season at Denison in 2019.
+In five years as the Big Red head coach, Daniels has guided Denison to five-straight NCAA Tournament appearances, three North Coast Athletic Conference championships and five NCAC Tournament titles.

-In four seasons at DU, Daniels has compiled an impressive record of 52-22 (.702) while going 28-4 (.875) in NCAC contests.
+In five seasons at DU, Daniels has compiled an impressive record of 69-25 (.734) while going 36-4 (.900) in NCAC contests.
 She was named the NCAC Coach of the Year in 2016 and was also named the IWLCA West Region Coach of the Year.

 In five years at Morrisville State (N.Y.), Daniels posted a 41-41 record while leading the Mustangs to the program’s first North Eastern Athletic Conference regular season and tournament championship in 2012.
 That season she was named the NEAC Coach of the Year after her squad posted a program-best 13-6 record after going 9-0 in conference play.

 Prior to her head coaching stint at Morrisville State, Daniels spent one year as the assistant women’s lacrosse coach and assistant women’s soccer coach at Hamilton College (N.Y.).
 While at Hamilton, Daniels helped guide the women’s lacrosse team to a 21-1 record and the program’s first NCAA Division III Championship in 2008.
 As a member of the women’s soccer coaching staff at Hamilton in 2007, that team would go on to post a 16-2-2 record while advancing to the NCAA Division III Tournament quarterfinals.